NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 	yMinus <- centroids$northing-radius
 	xMinus <- centroids$easting-radius

-Each plot has a unique ID.
-Let's extract that from the centroids csv so we can capture it in our polygon file that we create below.
+Next, we will extract each plot's unique ID from the centroids csv file.
+We will associate the centroid plot ID with the plot perimeter polygon that we create below.

 	#Extract the plot ID information
-	ID=as.character(centroids$Plot_ID)
+	ID=centroids$Plot_ID

 NOTE: When calculating the coordinates for the vertices, it is important to CLOSE the polygon.
 This means that a square will have 5 instead of 4 vertices.
 The fifth vertex is identical to the first vertex.
 Thus, by repeating the first vertex coordinate (xMinus,yPlus) the polygon will be closed.